tylerdh12/portfolio-nextjs/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Tyler Harper

+Portfolio built using Next.js

+This project is an example of my portfolio using the next.js framework so build out a staticly generated webpage.